Mount Rainier National Park (Washington), which has been identified as highly vulnerable to climate change effects.

 Credit: Emily Brouwer (NPS), flickr

-The report, which was published in late July, determines that up to one-quarter of the total land area of national parks is vulnerable to the effects of plant and animal life moving north and upslope to escape the heat and other effects of a changing climate.
+A 2014 report determined that up to one-quarter of the total land area of national parks is vulnerable to the effects of plant and animal life moving north and upslope to escape the heat and other effects of a changing climate.

 “We already established that climate change and habitat loss affect national parks, but this scientific study links these negative effects and identifies just how much of the landscape is at risk,” said National Park Service Director Jonathan B. Jarvis in a press release from the agency.
 “The good news is that the study also identified areas of biodiversity that are refuges and wellsprings for species.”

 Report authors produced a map showing which areas in the U.S. have the highest potential for vegetation shifts (or vulnerability to climate change), shown in red:

 The report indicates that climate change refugia might be found in parks far from development, like Alaska’s Gates of the Arctic National Park and Preserve and California’s Death Valley National Park.
 Meanwhile, Washington’s North Cascades and Mount Rainier national parks are highly vulnerable areas.